Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis indicates that there is one active public transport stop operating within Kanimbla.
-This stop provides a mix of bus services.
-It is serviced by one individual route, offering 123 weekly passenger trips in total.
+The analysis indicates one active public transport stop operating within Kanimbla.
+This stop services a mix of bus routes, with one individual route providing trips.
+The total weekly passenger trips from this stop amount to 123.

-The accessibility of these transport services is rated as moderate, with residents typically located 589 meters from the nearest stop.
-On average, there are 17 trips per day across all routes, resulting in approximately 123 weekly trips per individual stop.
+Transport accessibility is rated as moderate, with residents typically located 589 meters from the nearest transport stop.
+Service frequency averages 17 trips per day across all routes, equating to approximately 123 weekly trips per individual stop.

 Frequently Asked Questions - Transport